mobile-devices/ruby-agents-sdk/web_shell/local_cloud_config/guides/guidelines.md

 You must not use global variables or similar patterns (class variables, module variables...) to store data between two requests.

 The reason for this is that your agent will live in a cloud where multiple instances of your agent will run simultaneously.
 These instances can not share data between themselves.
+Any instance of your agent can be restarted at any time.
+You can not know which instance of your agent will receive a given device message.

 If you need some kind of "history" in your agent, you must attach this history to the messages exchanged.
 Cookies in messages (see the {file:guides/protogen.md Protogen guide}) are a way of implementing this.